MagnusBai/GRANSAC/README.md

 ## Sample2 : Vanishing Point Estimation

-Running **sample_2_vanishing_point** should load some lines and get the vanishing point of them (the most probable intersection point of these lines, as much as better) RANSAC algorithm.
+Running **sample_2_vanishing_point** should load some lines and get the vanishing point of them (the most probable intersection point of these lines, as much as better) through RANSAC algorithm.

 ## License